ajsalkeld/Nginx-Server-Block-Generator/README.md

 A Javascript webpage to generate a server config for Nginx.

-Fill out the form and click 'Submit'.
+Fill out the form and click 'Just Do It!'.
 The script then generates a server config file for use in either nginx.conf (as server{}) or in a virtual host file.

 Current options
 ---------------